02 NCAC 34 .0302 APPLICATION FOR LICENSES AND CARDS: EXAMINATION

 (a) Application for licenses under the provisions of G.S.
 106‑65.26(a) and (c):

-(1) Application for examination shall be on a regular form prescribed by the Division.
+(1) Application for examination shall be on a application form prescribed by the Structural Pest Control and Pesticides Division, the requirements of the application which are set forth in G.S.
+106-65.26.
 The Committee shall approve applications if a complete application was submitted to the Division and all criteria under G.S.
 106-65.26 has been met.
+The application form shall include all information set forth by this Rule, as well as in G.S.
+106-65.26, and:

-(2) Upon approval of the application for examination, the Committee secretary shall notify the applicant of said approval and provide the necessary form(s) for the applicant to pre‑register for the examination as required in Paragraph (c) of this Rule.
+(2) After submission, the application shall be reviewed for completeness by the Division.
+Applications shall be approved or denied on the basis of criteria set forth by G.S.
+106-65.26.
+Upon approval of the application for examination, the Structural Pest Control Committee secretary shall notify the applicant of said approval and allow the applicant to pre‑register for the examination as required in Paragraph (c) of this Rule.

 (3) Applications to take the examination shall be either typed or printed in ink and sworn to before a notary public or some other official authorized by law to administer oaths.